18F/handbook/_pages/how-we-work/glossary.md

 * **OTP** - One-time password.
 In Atlanta, this refers to "outside the perimeter," as opposed to ITP (inside the perimeter).

-* **PIF** - The [Presidential Innovation Fellows program](https://presidentialinnovationfellows.gov/) pairs talented, diverse technologists and innovators with top civil-servants and change-makers working at the highest levels of the federal government to tackle some of the nation’s biggest challenges.
-The PIF program is highly-competitive, and PIFs serve on one-year appointments.
+* **PIF** - The [Presidential Innovation Fellows program](https://presidentialinnovationfellows.gov/) pairs innovators with top civil-servants in the highest levels of the federal government to tackle some of the biggest challenges.
 The PIF team is a division within TTS.

 * **PII** - personally identifiable information.